 Explore the world of small animal adventures by reading a Beatrix Potter book.
 Choose a favorite scene or character to illustrate from these children's classics.

-Read stories by British author and illustrator Beatrix Potter.
-Get to know her beloved characters.
+Share stories by British author and illustrator Beatrix Potter with the class.
+Invite students to get to know her beloved characters.
 You'll enjoy Peter Rabbit (along with Flopsy, Mopsy, and Cottontail), Benjamin Bunny, and Squirrel Nutkin.
-Talk with classmates about your favorite characters, story events, and settings.
+Provide time for children to talk with classmates about their favorite characters, story events, and settings.

-Make a garden gate cover for your drawing of a favorite scene in one of Potter's books.
-Fold a large piece of paper in half and crease.
+Invite students to re-create a favorite scene from one of Potter's books.
+Suggest they make a garden gate cover for their original drawings.
+Students begin by folding a large piece of paper in half and crease.
 Unfold.
 Bring each edge to the center.
 Fold and crease.
-The folds create your garden gate.
+The folds create the garden gate.

-Using Crayola® Colored Pencils or Color Sticks, draw a background scene of sky and garden.
+Using Crayola® Colored Pencils or Color Sticks, students draw a background scene of sky and garden.
 Accent it with a gate and fence.
-Use Crayola Markers to highlight the fence.
+Use Crayola Washable Markers to highlight the fence.

-Open your flaps.
-Use your imagination to show a favorite scene from a Beatrix Potter story.
+Ask students to open their gate flaps.
+Encourage them to use their imaginations to show a favorite scene from a Beatrix Potter story.
 Which characters are in the scene?
 Is there a Rabbit in the Garden?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step